-We will pick you up in an air-conditioned vehicle at the airport.
-After a traditional welcome ceremony, we will take you to your hotel, where you can rest at the pool site.
+Start the trip by being picked up in our air-conditioned vehicle at the airport.
+After a traditional welcome ceremony, we will take you to your hotel, where you can rest at the poolside.
 Get prepared for a fascinating and emotional tour filled with cultural and historic highlights of Ghana.

-Your first stop in Accra takes you to Jamestown where Accra originated.
+Your first stop in Accra takes you to Jamestown where the city of Accra originated.
 Start your day with a climb to the top of the old lighthouse near James Fort with a great view of the city and the busy and colourful fishing harbour.
-Wander through the Kwame Nkrumah Mausoleum, the Independance Square and W.E.B.
-DuBois Center to learn about the Pan African culture, the history of the Gold Coast and the Trans-Atlantic Slave Trade.
-Visit the Makola Market and the Art Center, where you can watch the production of weaving baskets and other handcrafts.
-Get an introduction to local drumming music by the locals.
+Wander through the Kwame Nkrumah Mausoleum, Independance Square and the W.E.B.
+DuBois Center to learn about the pan-African culture, the history of the Gold Coast (Ghana) and the trans-Atlantic Slave Trade.
+Visit the Makola Market and the Art Center, where you can watch the production of woven baskets and other handicrafts.
+Get an introduction to drumming music by the locals.
 Later we continue to a private Ghanaian home where the family will welcome you with a traditional Ghanaian dinner.
 In the evening we enjoy some typical live music.

 After your breakfast we will start our journey to Kumasi in the Ashanti Kingdom.
-Visit the Kente clothing weaving
+Visit the Kente cloth weaving

 village, Adanwomase, which carries on the centuries-old Kente-weaving tradition.
-After learning about the creation and tradition of Kente clothes you will be guided through the village.
+After learning about the creation and tradition of Kente cloth you will be guided through the village.
 Be

 introduced to the chief of the village during an official greeting ceremony (durbar) and learn about the history of the community.
 Visit the chief´s palace, the forest shrine and wander through

 the cocoa farm.
 Later we will continue to Adinkra village where you will be introduced to the traditional meaning of the Adinkra symbols.
 Take part in a workshop to design your own print